-As the Republic of Ireland's second largest city with with a population around 120,000, Cork nicknamed the "Rebel County" where everything is easily accessible.
+As the Republic of Ireland's second largest city with with a population around 200,000, Cork nicknamed the "Rebel County" where everything is easily accessible.
 A leading Travel Guidebook, Lonely Planet, listed Cork as one of the Top Ten cities in the world to visit in 2010.
 The city is built on the river Lee, this city is full of galleries, theatre, restaurants, and shops.
-This program is CSB/SJU only non-faculty led program.
-CSB/SJU students on this program direct enroll at University College Cork (UCC).
+This program is one of 3 CSB+SJU non-faculty led semester programs.
+CSB+SJU students on this program direct enroll at University College Cork (UCC).

 Exact course selections at UCC are only available a few months before the semester begins, however courses tend to be repeated from year to year.
-Students can consult the current Pre-Approval UCC and CSB/SJU Course for more information about potential course offerings.
+Students can consult the current Pre-Approval UCC and CSB+SJU Course List for more information about potential course offerings.

 For more details on current courses, please visit the Book of Module website at UCC and remember to Select Semester 2 for Spring Semester.

-There are nearly 60 clubs and over 70 societies for students in UCC.
-Many of our student's participate in one club or society while studying at UCC.
+There are nearly 60 clubs and just under 100 societies for students in UCC.
+Many of our students participate in one club or society while studying at UCC.
 You can choose from things like Rugby or Ultimate Frisbee to Kayaking and Mountaineering as well.
-Other students join academic societies like Iona Society (similar to Campus Ministry), Photography, Orchestra, or Chorus.
+Other students join academic societies like Photography, Orchestra, or Chorus.
 To view the options, please visit the UCC website.

-There is only one day trip to Blarney Castle and Kinsale that is scheduled as part of the study abroad program fee.
-Other program excursions are organized through the Iona Society or the International Office for a fee.
+There is a 3 day, 2 night overnight excursion to the Ring of Kerry that is part of the study abroad program fee.
+Other program excursions are organized through the Iona Society or the International Office for an additional fee.

-Students live in furnished Apartments called Leeside situated along the river Lee.
-The apartments are located 5 minutes from downtown and a 15-20 minute walk to UCC.
-Students will stay in combination with other CSB or SJU students and other visiting students to UCC.
-Amenities in the apartments included wireless Internet, laundry, and kitchen facilities.
+Students live in furnished apartments 5 minutes from UCC and a 15-20 minute walk to Downtown.
+Students will stay in combination with other CSB+SJU students and other visiting students to UCC.
+Amenities in the apartments include Wireless Internet and kitchen facilities.
 Coin Laundry is available on-site.

-The approximate program dates for Ireland Cork are early January to late May.
+The approximate program dates for Ireland, Cork are early January to early May.

-- Program Advisor: Joy Ruis, Center for Global Education
+- Program Advisor: Jessica Dickau, Center for Global Education